 The more I spent time with this family, the more I got accustomed to talking openly about death.
 When I spoke of my cemetery visits, people were appalled at my interest in such a bleak topic.
 Their reaction reflects how our culture generally shuns death instead of embracing it as an integral part of life.

 With “Playing in Fields of Reeds,” I want to show that there exist other ways of living in harmony with death in Egypt, such as that which I witnessed in this cemetery.
 This led me to the ancient Egyptians, who dedicated their lives to constructing magnificent tombs, which they envisioned as gateways to a blissful field of reeds —their conception of the afterlife.
 Just like for the boys, for them, death was not a compartmentalised aspect of their world but an ever-present backdrop to life.
-To bridge these two attitudes, I paint onto the photographs, which I have taken in this cemetery, visual elements based on the ancient Egyptians’ representation of funerary gardens and the afterlife.
-In doing so, I portray an Egyptian cemetery, where the real and imagined, the past and present, life and death, come together in harmony.
+To bridge these two attitudes, I juxtapose the photographs, which I have taken in this cemetery, with ancient Egyptians sculptures and visual representations of funerary gardens and the afterlife.
+In doing so, I portray an Egyptian cemetery, where the real and imagined, the past and present, life and death are woven together in harmony.